-Sabi Sand Game Reserve is a very special place as it has an abundance of water which is a rare commodity in most parts of Africa.
-The fact that Sabi and Sand River run through the game reserve is where park gets its name.
-There is no fence between the reserve and the Kruger Park and the two parks share 55 km border between each other.
-Sabi Sands lies 550 km east of Johannesburg & 220 km west of the capital city of Mozambique, Maputo.
+Sabi Sands covers 660 km and a special place as it has a lot of running water in two rivers which is a rarity in most parts of Africa.
+The Sabi and Sand River traverse the game reserve is named after the rivers.
+The Kruger Park and reserve merge seamlessly along a 55km border.
+The reserve lies 550 km east of Johannesburg & 220 km west of the capital city of Mozambique, Maputo.

 - The Reserve has the highest concentration of big cats in the world

-- Sabi Sand Game Reserve is one of South Africa's oldest game reserves
+- Reserve is one of South Africa's oldest game reserves

 - The reserve lies 520 km from Johannesburg